alexandru-bagu/FantasyTennis.Server/README.md

 I am working on it in my spare time, after my full-time job so progress will be quick.
 The main target of this project is to sharpen my RE skills, and so while some may consider it a waste of time, I will try to document as much as possible from the client-side.

 ## Demo
 We are not there yet.
-At the moment the server knows only how to say hello, nothing more.
-At some later time I will make available simple scripts to build and run the server.
+Authentication is handled.
+You can login and create a character.
+Single player is not yet available.

 ## Progress
 * Project architecture is complete (or atleast the skeleton)